 We wanted to choose a simple, yet powerful application to demonstrate the salient features of our multi-owner unified sensornet architecture, namely secure access and control of the various entities in a heterogeneous network of sensors.
-To this end, we focused on a "chemical detection" sensing application.
-Initially, a database was populated with profiles of the various chemicals of interest.
+To this end, we chose a simplified version of the chemical detection sensing application described in Section I. Initially, a database was populated with profiles of the various chemicals of interest.
 An authorized client can retrieve the profile corresponding to a specific chemical, and load it into the detection sensor.
 Another authorized client (or perhaps the same client as the initial one) can issue commands enabling the sensor to detect the presence of a chemical.
 Note that the database (and perhaps the individual profiles themselves), and the sensor need not be owned by the same organization.